Finding homes for select career change dogs.

 We receive a few thousand applications per year.
 We are especially seeking applications from experienced dog handlers and people with an active lifestyle looking for higher energy, more assertive dogs.
-Please note that approximately 5% of applicants end up being matched with a career change dog each year.
+Approximately 5% of applicants end up being matched with a career change dog each year.

 How much training have the dogs had?

 The amount of training varies widely.
-Most of the dogs are house trained and have had at least some basic obedience training by their volunteer puppy raiser.
+Most of the dogs are house trained and have had at least some basic obedience training from a volunteer puppy raiser.
 Dogs can be career-changed at any stage in our program, and have not necessarily had formal training by Guide Dogs for the Blind staff.

 What kind of veterinary care have the dogs had?